-I’m sorry, but dancing leprechauns and died green food as a celebration of Irish culture just really sets me off.
-It’s like associating watermelon and fried chicken with a certain ethnicity.
-That’s why every year for St. Patrick’s, I make it a point to cook something traditionally and authentically Irish.
+I’m sorry, but dancing leprechauns and dyed green food as a celebration of Irish culture just really set me off.
+It’s why every year for St. Patrick’s, I make it a point to cook something traditionally and authentically Irish.

 Here’s wishing you a wonderful Paddy’s Day and, as the Irish say…